 - Personal statement

-The Graduate Admissions Committee considers a scholastic index (SI) for M.S.T. applicants computed as follows:
+For applicants with a cumulative GPA below 3.0 for the last 60 semester hours of undergraduate coursework, the Graduate Admissions Committee considers a scholastic index (SI) for M.S.T. applicants computed as follows:

 SI = (GPA for last 60 semester hours of undergraduate coursework x 200) + GMAT score.